Fort Walton Beach Military Arrest Attorneys

 If you are a service member accused of a crime in Fort Walton Beach or Okaloosa County you are faced with two important questions, (1) Who can I trust to protect my civilian rights as a person accused of a crime? and (2) Can my military career be saved?

 My name is Tim Flaherty.
 Since 2001, I have been defending military members accused of crimes in Fort Walton Beach and throughout Okaloosa County.
-Criminal Defense is the only area of law I have ever practiced.
+Brandy Merrifield is my partner.
+Criminal Defense is the only area of law we have ever practiced.

-If you are ready to work with a local attorney with a track record of successfully defending military clients in Fort Walton Beach, call me today at (850) 243-6097.
-I’ll be glad to talk with you or meet with you about your charges, your options, and what I can do to help.
-There is no charge for the call or meeting, and at the very least, you’ll get your questions answered and some peace of mind.
+If you are ready to work with local attorneys with a track record of successfully defending military clients in Fort Walton Beach, call Flaherty Defense Firm at (850) 243-6097.
+We’ll be glad to talk with you about your charges, your options, and what we can do to help.
+There is no charge for the call, and at the very least, you’ll get your questions answered and some peace of mind.